eapache/wof_alloc/README.md

-The master stack is only populated by chunks from new OS-level blocks, so every chunk in this list is guaranteed to be able to serve any allocation request (the allocator will not serve requests larger than its block size).
+The master stack is only populated by chunks from new OS-level blocks, so every chunk in this list is guaranteed to be able to serve any allocation request (the allocator has special 'jumbo' logic to handle requests larger than its block size).
 The chunk at the head of the master list shrinks as it serves requests.
 When it is too small to serve the current request, it is popped and inserted into the recycler.
 If the master list is empty, a new OS-level block is allocated, and its chunk is pushed onto the master stack.

-The recycler is populated by 'leftovers' from the master, as well as any chunks that were returned to the allocator via a call to free().
+The recycler is populated by 'leftovers' from the master, as well as any chunks that were returned to the allocator via a call to `wof_free()`.
 Although the recycler is circular, we will refer to the element referenced from the allocator as the 'head' of the list for convenience.
 The primary operation on the recycler is called cycling it.
 In this operation, the head is compared with its clockwise neighbour.
 If the neighbour is as large or larger, it